lfvaldezit/terraform-dynamic-vpn/README.md

    terraform init
    terraform apply
     ```
-Save the output after apply is completed.
+Save the output once the apply is completed

 4. **AWS infrastructure**

    Adjusts the variables in `/environments/aws/terraform.example.tfvars` as needed.
-   Use the onprem output to complete the next placeholders:
+   Use the onprem output to complete the following placeholders:
    - `ROUTER1_CONN1_TUNNEL1-2_ONPREM_OUTSIDE_IP`
    - `ROUTER2_CONN1_TUNNEL1-2_ONPREM_OUTSIDE_IP`